shuozhixu/PFDD/README.md

 Similar to the GSFE surface, the gradient energy is intended for dissociated dislocations, e.g., those in FCC crystals and on basal planes in HCP crystals.
 Therefore, this feature is not used in BCC crystals or for non-basal slips in HCP crystals.

 Note that including the gradient energy in the total energy is not necessarily desirable in all FCC crystals.
 In some FCC crystals, it may be better not to include it.
-An analysis was conducted in:
+An analysis of edge and screw dislocations in eight FCC crystals was conducted in:

 - Shuozhi Xu, Yanqing Su, Irene J. Beyerlein, [Modeling dislocations with arbitrary character angle in face-centered cubic transition metals using the phase-field dislocation dynamics method with full anisotropic elasticity](http://dx.doi.org/10.1016/j.mechmat.2019.103200), Mech.
 Mater.
 139 (2019) 103200

-In any case, if one decided to include the gradient energy, the formulation would ask for the values of two independent gradient energy coefficients per slip plane in FCC crystals.
+In any case, if one decided to include the gradient energy, the formulation would ask for the values of two independent gradient energy coefficients per slip plane in an FCC crystal.
 In [Xu et al. MSMSE (2019)](http://dx.doi.org/10.1088/1361-651X/ab2d16), the two coefficients were different.
 However, they may have the same value.
 The uniform coefficient was first used in the paper below, shortly after the preceding MSMSE paper was published:

 - Yanqing Su, Shuozhi Xu, Irene J. Beyerlein, [_Ab initio_-informed phase-field modeling of static dislocation core structures in equal-molar CoNiRu multi-principal element alloys](http://dx.doi.org/10.1088/1361-651X/ab3b62), Modelling Simul.
 Mater.
 Sci.
 Eng.
 27 (2019) 084001